-(9) grant easements for public utilities, public rights-of-way or other public purposes, and cable television or other communications, through, over or under the common elements; grant easements, leases, or licenses to unit owners for purposes authorized by the declaration; and, subject to approval by resolution of unit owners other than declarant or its affiliates, grant other easements, leases, and licenses through, over or under the common elements;
+(9) grant public utility easements through, over or under the common elements, and, subject to approval by resolution of unit owners other than declarant or its affiliates at a meeting duly called, grant other public or private easements, leases and licenses through, over or under the common elements;

 (10) impose and receive any payments, fees, or charges for the use, rental, or operation of the common elements, other than limited common elements, and for services provided to unit owners;

 (11) impose charges for late payment of assessments and, after notice and an opportunity to be heard, levy reasonable fines for violations of the declaration, bylaws, and rules and regulations of the association;

 (12) impose reasonable charges for the review, preparation and recordation of amendments to the declaration, resale certificates required by section 515B.4-107, statements of unpaid assessments, or furnishing copies of association records;

 (13) provide for the indemnification of its officers and directors, and maintain directors' and officers' liability insurance;